A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

 \item \textit{Virtual service providers (VSPs)} develop and maintain the virtual worlds of the Metaverse.
 Similar to user-created videos today (e.g., YouTube), the Metaverse is envisioned to be enriched with user-generated content (UGC) that includes games, art, and social applications \cite{kim2012institutionalization}.
 These UGC can be created, traded, and consumed in the Metaverse.

 \item \textit{Physical service providers (PSPs)} operate the physical infrastructure that supports the Metaverse engine and respond to transaction requests that originate from the Metaverse.
-This includes the operations of communication and computation resources at the edge of the network, or logistics services for the delivery of physical goods transacted in the Metaverse.
+This includes the operations of communication and computation resources at edge networks or logistics services for the delivery of physical goods transacted in the Metaverse.

 \end{itemize}